Buying Land in Spain: Things You Need To Know

 Unkown rights and obligations

-When you’re buying land, it’s important to be aware of the risks involved.
-One such risk is that you may not be aware of all the laws and regulations that are associated with the purchase.
-For example, if your land has any water streams running through it, or if it’s located in a hunting area, you may not be aware of the restrictions that are in place.
-It’s important to do your research and to understand all the risks before you buy land so that you can make an informed decision.
+When buying land, it’s crucial to know the risks.
+One common issue is not understanding all the laws and regulations.
+For instance, land with water streams or in hunting areas may have restrictions.
+Research thoroughly to ensure you’re making an informed decision.
 We advise contacting a property lawyer to analyze the obligations and rights that you have when you own the land.

 There is also the risk that the municipality decides that your plot of land needs urbanization.
 This means that you will require to have water-supply networks, proper sewage systems, and road access to the land.
 This is a problem because you will have to pay for these infrastructures.
-If you are not aware of this problem, you could buy the land without knowing that these infrastructures will be your responsibility.
-This is frequently one of the most serious challenges you may have when purchasing real estate in Spain, since building costs can be very expensive, forcing you to sell the property.
+If you’re unaware, you could buy land without realizing the infrastructure costs are your responsibility.
+This is a common and serious issue in Spain, as high building costs might even force you to sell the property.

 Not obtain building permits or planning permission